 We make a major investment in people who want to join our organization, as we deeply value the commitment each Candidate makes to our mission and to bringing skills to her or his own community.
 We are able to do so because of the generous support of our donors as well as the extremely generous donations of time from our training staff.

-Other costs you will have to budget for are: Travel costs to and from Santa Cruz, California, hostel/hotel costs when in Santa Cruz, breakfast and dinner when in Santa Cruz (lunch and snacks are included in the training fee), and if you are intending to train as a full force Padded Pnstructor you will also need to add the cost for the padded suit.
+Other costs you will have to budget for are: Travel costs to and from Santa Cruz, California, hostel/hotel costs when in Santa Cruz, breakfast and dinner when in Santa Cruz (lunch and snacks are included in the training fee), and background checks.
+If you are intending to train as a Full-Force Instructor, you will also need to add the cost for the padded suit.

+Once an applicant is accepted into the training program, a 500 USD initial payment towards the training fee must be made so we can set up an individual training plan, followed by 100 USD a month towards the training fees if pre-training coaching is desired.
 We are open to discussing some flexibility in the payment plan.
-Sometimes it works before for Candidates to spread their payments out into smaller installments.
-However, because we commit a large amount of resources to conducting the training program, we do require that the training to be paid in full one month prior to the date of the Comprehensive Program Training.
+Sometimes it works for Candidates to spread their payments out into smaller installments.
+However, because we commit a large amount of resources to conducting the training program, we do require that the training fees be paid in full one month prior to the date of the Comprehensive Program Training.
 All alternate payment plans must be approved by our Executive Director.

-Note: The Application Fee and Training Fees listed above are separate from other potential costs including long distance telephone, background check, international mailing of materials, travel, etc. For all phone communication, we request that the Candidate be the one to call us (to cover long-distance charges) or, preferably to be able to use a free video conferencing service (such as Skype).
+Note: The Application Fee and Training Fees listed above are separate from other potential costs including long distance telephone, background check, international mailing of materials, travel, additional training programs or conferences we offer that the Candidate might choose to register for, etc. For all phone communication, we request that the Candidate be the one to call us (to cover long-distance charges) or, preferably to be able to use a free video conferencing service (such as Skype).

 One important piece of the certification process is our intensive, six-day Core Program Training (CPT).
 CPT is a required step on the path to becoming a Certified Instructor.
 Like all our programs at every level, CPT is experiential, success-based, and individually adapted for each Candidate.
 Candidates have extensive, supported practice opportunities to build both practical and theoretical skills in the following areas: